Multi-Winner Voting with Approval Preferences: -like Rules

-\subsection{\phragmen-like Rules}
+\section{\phragmen-like Rules}

-We now discuss a very recent addition to the zoo of ABC rules, dubbed Rule X~\cite{pet-sko:laminar}.
+We now discuss a very recent addition to the zoo of ABC rules: the Method of Equal Shares~\cite{pet-sko:laminar,pet-pie-sko:c:participatory-budgeting-cardinal} (this method had been originally named Rule~X).
 This rule can be viewed as a variant of seq-\phragmen{}, where the voters are given some budget upfront, rather than receiving it continuously.
-We include this rule in our survey as it is polynomial-time computable and even surpasses the proportionality guarantees of seq-\phragmen{}.
+This rule is polynomial-time computable and even surpasses the proportionality guarantees of seq-\phragmen{}.

-\begin{abcrule}[Rule X] The rule proceeds in two phases.
+\begin{abcrule}[Method of Equal Shares] The rule proceeds in two phases.
 The first phase consists of at most $k$ rounds; in each round one candidate is added to the committee.
 In the second phase the committee is completed in one of several possible ways.

 For the first phase, we assume each voter is initially given a budget of $\nicefrac{k}{n}$.
 Let $x_r(i)$ denote the budget of voter $i$ after round $r$; thus $x_0(i) = \nicefrac{k}{n}$.
 As with seq-\phragmen{}, putting a candidate in the committee incurs a cost of $1$.
-In each round~$r+1$, we consider the set of candidates that have not yet been placed in the committee and whose supporters can afford to pay for them, i.e., the candidates $c$ such that $\sum_{i \in N(c)}x_r(i) \geq 1$.
+In round~$r+1$, we consider the set of candidates that have not yet been placed in the committee and whose supporters can afford to pay for them, i.e., all candidates $c$ for which $\sum_{i \in N(c)}x_r(i) \geq 1$.
 Let this set be $C_r\subseteq C$.
 If $C_r$ is empty, then we conclude the first phase and move to phase two.
 Otherwise, for each candidate $c\in C_r$ we ask what is the minimal budget $\rho(c)$ such that each voter approving $c$ pays at most $\rho(c)$ and all voters who approve $c$ pay $1$ in total, i.e., what is the minimal value $\rho(c)$ that satisfies:

 (Such a $\rho(c)$ always exists, since otherwise $c$ would not be contained in $C_r$.)
-We select the candidate~$c$ that minimizes $\rho(c)$ (using some fixed tiebreaking if necessary), and reduce the budget of voters who approve $c$ accordingly---for each $i \in N$ we set
+We select the candidate~$c$ that minimises $\rho(c)$ (using some fixed tiebreaking if necessary), and reduce the budget of voters who approve $c$ accordingly---for each $i \in N$ we set